NikiZ97/HotNews/README.md

 1. MVVM with LiveData.
 2. Room as database.
 3. Koin for DI.
+4. Coroutines for async network requests.

-This simple app written for my own educational purposes.
+This sample app is written for my own educational purposes.